meditationstuff/protocol_1/main.txt.md

 * Turn towards interest, engagement, play, fun, nonvigilance.
 * Sometimes seek complete solitude and no-chance-of-interruption.
 Sometimes seek life and people and everything.
+* Find the proper places for love, compassion, gratitude (and fear, and hate, and etc.)